Mathew Brady: Legacy

 Brady photographed 18 of the 19 American presidents from John Quincy Adams to William McKinley.
-The exception was the 9th President, William Henry Harrison, who died in office three years before Brady started his photographic collection.
+The exception was the ninth president, William Henry Harrison, who died in office three years before Brady started his photographic collection.
 Brady photographed Abraham Lincoln on many occasions.
-His Lincoln photographs have been used for the $5 bill and the Lincoln penny.
-One of his Lincoln photos was used by the National Bank Note Company as a model for the engraving on the 90c Lincoln Postage issue of 1869.
+His Lincoln photographs have been used for the $5 bill and the Lincoln cent.
+One of his Lincoln photos was used by the National Bank Note Company as a model for the engraving on the 90-cent Lincoln Postage issue of 1869.

-The thousands of photographs which Mathew Brady's photographers (such as Alexander Gardner and Timothy O'Sullivan) took have become the most important visual documentation of the Civil War, and have helped historians and the public better understand the era.
+The thousands of photographs that Mathew Brady's photographers (such as Alexander Gardner and Timothy O'Sullivan) took have become the most important visual documentation of the Civil War, and have helped historians and the public better understand the era.

 Brady photographed and made portraits of many senior Union officers in the war, including: